Dinosaur (2000 film): Plot

-A Carnotaurus attacks a herd of dinosaurs, and destroys an Iguanodon nest.
-One surviving Iguanodon egg is stolen by an Oviraptor, journeying to a tropical island inhabited by prehistoric lemurs.
+A Carnotaurus ambushes a herd of dinosaurs and tramples an Iguanodon nest.
+One surviving Iguanodon egg journeys to a tropical island inhabited by prehistoric lemurs by the flight of a pterosaur.
 Plio, the daughter of lemur patriarch Yar, names the newly-hatched baby Aladar and raises him alongside her daughter Suri, despite Yar's initial objections.

-Several years later, an adult Aladar watches the lemurs take part in a mating ritual, where Plio's teenage brother Zini fails to attract a mate.
-Moments after the ritual ends, a colossal meteorite crashes into the sea, creating explosive shockwaves that destroy the island.
+Years later, an adult Aladar watches the lemurs take part in a mating ritual, where Plio's teenage brother Zini fails to attract a mate.
+Moments after the ritual ends, a colossal asteroid crashes into the sea, releasing explosive shockwaves and fire clouds that destroy the island.
 Aladar and Yar's family flee and swim to the mainland, mourning for the loss of all lemurs before moving inland.

 While crossing a burnt desert, the group is attacked by a pack of Velociraptor.
-They escape them by joining a multi-species herd of dinosaur refugees heading to the Nesting Grounds; a sanctuary left undevastated by the destruction of the meteor.
-The herd's callous leader, Iguanodon Kron, forces the family to the back of the line, where they befriend a trio of elderly dinosaurs; Styracosaurus Eema, her pet Ankylosaurus Url, and her friend Baylene, a Brachiosaurus.
+They escape them by joining a multi-species herd of dinosaur refugees heading to the Nesting Grounds, an oasis left undevastated by the destruction of the asteroid.
+The herd's callous leader, Iguanodon Kron, forces the family to the back of the line, where they befriend a trio of elderly dinosaurs, Styracosaurus Eema, her pet Euoplocephalus Url, and her friend Brachiosaurus Baylene.

 The herd travel for days to the site of a lake, only to find it seemingly dried up.
 Determined to reach the Nesting Grounds, Kron orders the herd to move on, and let the weakest perish.
-Aladar, realizing water is buried under the dried lake, digs with Baylene until they reach the water table, saving the herd from dehydration.
+Realizing water is buried under the dried lake, Aladar digs with Baylene until they reach the water table, saving the herd from dehydration.
 Kron's sister Neera, impressed by Aladar's compassion, begins to grow closer to him.
-Kron sees Aladar's increasing popularity as a threat to his dominance.
+Kron sees Aladar's increasing popularity as a challenge to his dominance.